hmleal/pydbmate/README.md

 ### TODO

+- [ ] Install and setup the sqlalchemy
+- [ ] Install and setup the terminaltables
-- [ ] Create the project structure
+- [X] Create the project structure
-- [ ] Set up Travis CI
+- [X] Set up Travis CI
-- [ ] Generate a function to create new migration files
+- [X] Generate a function to create new migration files
-- [ ] Generate a function to parser migration file
+- [X] Generate a function to parser migration file